 Automated video and phone interviews can allow your team to record your questions in the tone and style of your brand voice.
 Both options can maintain a “human touch” in virtual interviewing.

-Because one-way phone interviews require recruiters to pre-record their questions, each candidate receives the same experience.
+Because virtual phone interviews require recruiters to pre-record their questions, each candidate receives the same experience.